Wohlstand/libOPNMIDI/README.md

 * midi_sequencer.hpp	- MIDI Sequencer C++ declaration
 * midi_sequencer_impl.hpp	- MIDI Sequencer C++ implementation (must be once included into one of CPP together with interfaces initializations)

-**Important**: Please use GENS emulator for on mobile or any non-power devices because it requires very small CPU power.
+**Important**: Please use GENS emulator only on mobile or any non-power devices because it requires very small CPU power.
 Nuked OPN2 emulator is very accurate (compared to real OPN2 chip), however, it requires a VERY POWERFUL device even for a single chip emulation and is a high probability that your device will lag and playback will be dirty and choppy.
+Use of MAME OPN2 is recommended in such cases.

 # Working demos